TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 .. function:: getgeneratorlocals(generator)

    Get the mapping of live local variables in *generator* to their current values.
-A dictionary is returned that maps from variable names to values.
+A dictionary is returned that maps kutoka variable names to values.
    This is the equivalent of calling :func:`locals` in the body of the generator, and all the same caveats apply.